Create and manage custom creatives

 The Campaign Manager creative type supports internal redirect but don't allow the use of custom code or macros.
 Custom creatives can allow you to implement internal redirects and build code or use macros around the redirect.

-- Image creatives where you need multiple third-party tracking
+- Image creatives where you need multiple third-party impression tracking URLs

 Image creatives can include a single third-party tracking URL.
 Custom creatives allow you to enter multiple third-party tracking URLs.